What to expect during pregnancy

 It is important to keep in touch with healthcare providers throughout pregnancy.

 The initial appointment usually occurs within the first 12 weeks of pregnancy.

 A doctor will take note of the woman's general health and any issues that may require care or treatment.
 They will also advise about healthful living during pregnancy.

 A healthcare provider will describe local pregnancy care services and any available financial assistance.

 Also, a doctor usually recommends an ultrasound scan.
-This uses sonic waves to produce an image of the fetus and predict the birth date.
+This scan uses sonic waves to produce an image of the fetus and predict the birth date.
 It can also show if there are multiple pregnancies.